seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Have I my pillow left unpress'd in Rome,
 Forborne the getting of a lawful race,
 And by a gem of women, to be abused
-By one that looks on feeders?
+By one that looks on feeders? /

 **CLEOPATRA**
-Good my lord,--
+/ Good my lord,--

 **MARK ANTONY**
 You have been a boggler ever:
 But when we in our viciousness grow hard--
-O misery on't!--the wise gods seel our eyes;
+O misery on't!--the wise gods seal our eyes;
 In our own filth drop our clear judgments; make us
 Adore our errors; laugh at's, while we strut
-To our confusion.
+To our confusion. /

 **CLEOPATRA**
-O, is't come to this?
+/ O, is't come to this?

 **MARK ANTONY**
 I found you as a morsel cold upon